Students

 His work pioneered the use of crowd-sourcing and peer production for diffusion of information sharing for community security and privacy (beyond open source communities).

-As the Director of Cybersecurity Initiatives at National Telecommunications and Information Administration in the US Department of Commerce he created the SBOM initiative.
+As the Director of Cybersecurity Initiatives at National Telecommunications and Information Administration and now in CISA at DHS, ask him about SBOM.